 this might be the funniest game i've ever played

-― one yankee sympathizer masquerading as a historian (difficult listening hour), Tuesday, 13 August 2013 02:39 (eight years ago) link
+― one yankee sympathizer masquerading as a historian (difficult listening hour), Tuesday, 13 August 2013 02:39 (nine years ago) link

 I am pretty confident that people who say the 3rd is the best in the series have NO SENSE OF HUMOUR

 ― I've Seen rRootage (Will M.), Tuesday, 13 August 2013 03:29 (nine years ago) link

 also czn's post at the top is very otm, i don't remember that